 Out), Jossey-Bass, 2002.
 An earlier draft of that chapter

 is on the Downloads page of this site.

 For specific details, you may want to see my C.V.

 (résumé) and/or a summary list of my consulting

 engagements (which shows all my clients, location, type

-of organization, and what I do/did for them).
-For my work
+of organization, and what I did for them).
+For my work as a

-as a trainer [which seems to have slowed down; perhaps
+trainer [which slowed down; perhaps as the time for

-of my formal public presentations, (for the most part
+public presentations, (for the most part not including

 presentations tailored for a single organization or network,